-[11.1] Refer to comment [9.2].
-Also effective against lesser peachtree borer, eyespotted bud moth, and redbanded leafroller.
+[11.1] Also effective against and redbanded leafroller.

 [11.2] Frequent applications (7-10-day intervals) of Surround and maximal coverage (minimum of 100 gal/A) are advised while there is active foliar growth.

 Redbanded Leafroller

 Refer to the reference materials list at the end of this publication for a Fact Sheet containing details on the biology and management of this pest.